This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a transthoracic echocardiogram?

-- You will lie on your back or left side on a table or bed.
-Gel is put on the left side of your chest to help the transducer pick up the sound waves.
-Your caregiver will move the transducer back and forth on your chest.
-Pictures of your moving heart will be seen on the screen.
-During the test, you need to lie very still.
+- You will lie on your back or left side.
+Your healthcare provider will place gel on your chest and move an ultrasound probe back and forth on your chest to look at your heart.
+You will need to lie still during the test.
 You may be told to hold your breath at times, or to breathe slowly.
-Your caregiver may put a contrast agent (dye) into your IV.
-The dye will help the pictures of your heart show up better.
+Your healthcare provider may put a contrast agent into your IV.
+The contrast agent will help the pictures of your heart show up better.

 - If you are having a stress TTE, you may need to run on a treadmill or ride an exercise bike.
 If you cannot exercise, you may be given medicine in your IV that causes your heart to work harder.
-During a stress TTE, caregivers check your heart at rest and while your heart is under stress.
-Caregivers will look for changes in your heart function as your heart beats faster and harder.
-Caregivers wipe the gel off your chest once they have all of the information they need.
+During a stress TTE, healthcare providers check your heart at rest and while your heart is under stress.
+Healthcare providers will look for changes in your heart function as your heart beats faster and harder.

 What happens after a transthoracic echocardiogram?

-You may be able to go home after your test.
+You may be able to go home after your procedure.
 If you are staying in the hospital, you may be taken back to your room.
-Ask your caregiver when you will get the results of your test.

 What are the risks of having a transthoracic echocardiogram?

-- During a TTE, the pictures of your heart may not be clear.
-The pictures may be hard to read if you are overweight, or if your lungs make it hard to see your heart.
+During a TTE, the pictures of your heart may not be clear.
 Shadows or reflections may be seen as heart problems when your heart is normal.
-If this occurs, you may get treatments or have other tests that are not needed.
 With a TTE, some areas of your heart may be hard to see, and you may need other tests.

 What can I do to keep my heart healthy?

-- Exercise: Your caregiver may suggest an exercise program to help improve your heart health.
+- Exercise.
+Your healthcare provider may suggest an exercise program to help improve your heart health.
 It is best to start slowly, and do more as you get stronger.
-Rest when you need to.
-Do not start an exercise program without talking with your caregiver.
-Together you can plan the best exercise program for you.
+Do not start an exercise program without talking with your healthcare provider.

-- Manage your medical conditions: High blood pressure, high blood cholesterol (fat), and diabetes (high blood sugar) can lead to heart problems.
-Work with your caregiver to manage your medical conditions and decrease your risk for heart problems.
+- Manage your medical conditions.
+High blood pressure, high blood cholesterol, and diabetes can lead to heart problems.
+Work with your healthcare provider to manage your medical conditions and decrease your risk for heart problems.

 - You have chest pain or trouble breathing that is getting worse over time.